NYC VFC Provider Requirements:

 Provider Eligibility Criteria

-In order to join the NYC VFC program, providers must serve children 18 years of age and under, that fall under any of the following categories:
+In order to join the NYC VFC program, providers must serve children from birth through 18 years of age who fall under any of the following categories:

 - Medicaid eligible

 - Underinsured: A child who has commercial (private) health insurance but the coverage does not include vaccines, a child whose insurance covers only selected vaccines (VFC-eligible for non-covered vaccines only), or a child whose insurance caps vaccine coverage at a certain amount.
 Once that coverage amount is reached, the child is categorized as underinsured

 - Native-American or Alaskan Native

 - Enrolled in Child Health Plus B (CHPlus B)